Flood Risk Assessments for Scotland

 How are SEPA Flood Zones defined?

-The flood zones are derived by hydraulic computational models produced by SEPA or private ownership.
-Scotland has a detailed network of rivers and it is of national importance to establish which rivers and areas in the country could be more susceptible to flooding from a fluvial or tidal source (rivers and sea).
+The flood zones are derived from hydraulic computational models produced by SEPA or private ownership.
+Scotland has a detailed network of rivers, and it is of national importance to establish which rivers and areas in the country could be more susceptible to flooding from a fluvial or tidal source (rivers and sea).

 Do I need a Flood Risk Assessment in Scotland?

-SEPA operate a flood mapping service which demonstrates whether your Site is in a Flood Zone that would then trigger the need for a Flood Risk Assessment, the mapping service should be referenced in conjunction with NPF4.
+SEPA operates a flood mapping service that demonstrates whether your Site is in a Flood Zone, which would then trigger the need for a Flood Risk Assessment.
+The mapping service should be referenced in conjunction with NPF4.

-The service provided by SEPA provides flood maps for fluvial, tidal and pluvial flooding (watercourse, coastal and rainfall respectively).
-The maps further provide an indication which return period could affect the Site and referred to as likelihoods.
+SEPA provides flood maps for fluvial, tidal, and pluvial flooding (watercourse, coastal, and rainfall, respectively).
+The maps further indicate which return period could affect the Site, referred to as likelihoods.

 • High, 10% or 1 in 10-year probability of occurring in any given year